|

 NAPS branch officer meet within 21 days to review the disputed decision.
 If these individuals cannot meet, mediation may be

 pre-arbitrated by a team consisting of the Area Human Resources Manager and a designated area NAPS representative”.
-USPS: Meetings have been scheduled with NAPS & USPS separately to discuss the ELM 650 process.
-6. As a result

-of the passage of a convention resolution (#47), NAPS is bringing the following issue to Consultations regarding lunch periods: “That
+of the passage of a convention resolution (#47), NAPS is bringing the following issue to Consultations regarding lunch periods:

 no EAS-17 Supervisor, Customer Service be required to take lunch periods of over one hour”.
-USPS:

 It is a local matter.
 Establishing a lunch period should be determined based